dominicva/mars-rover-dashboard/README.md

 1. The app's state lives in an ImmutableJS Map with variable name `store` in src/public/client.js.
 2. State gets updated whenever the user changes the rover they want to view.
+3. State tracks the previous and current rover to handle transitions.
-3. On state change, `render()` gets called
+4. On state change, `render()` gets called
-4. `render()` calls `App()`, which returns an array of the all the app's components.
+5. `render()` calls `App()`, which returns an array of the all the app's components.
-5. `render` then reduces these components with `composeDomEls()` as the reducer.
+6. `render` then reduces these components with `composeDomEls()` as the reducer.
-6. `composeDomEls()` tries to make DOM manipulation feel more functional by wrapping `Element.append()` in `reduce()` with child elements as the reducees and the parent element as the initial accumulator value.
+7. `composeDomEls()` tries to make DOM manipulation feel more functional by wrapping `Element.append()` in `reduce()` with child elements as the reducees and the parent element as the initial accumulator value.
-7. For fun, and again to make things feel more 'functional', I implemented my own simple version of `Array.prototype.reduce()`.
+8. For fun, and again to make things feel more 'functional', I implemented my own simple version of `Array.prototype.reduce()`.
 See the utils section in src/public/client.js
+9. I included logic on the backend so when rover data gets fetched the http response includes an html string for the new `Card()` component to be rendered.

 ### What needs work